RouteLLM: Learning to Route LLMs with Preference Data: Experiments

 \subsection{Quantifying dataset and benchmark similarity}

 We attribute the difference in the performance of routers trained on the same dataset across different benchmarks to the differing distributions of evaluation data and training data.
-For each benchmark-dataset pair, we compute a \textit{benchmark-dataset similarity score} in Table \ref{tab:benchmark-dataset-similarity} indicating how well-represented evaluation data is in the training data, described in detail in Appendix \ref{benchmark-dataset-similarity-appendix}.
+For each benchmark-dataset pair, we compute a \textit{benchmark-dataset similarity score} in Table \ref{tab:benchmark-dataset-similarity} indicating how well-represented evaluation data is in the training data, detailed in Appendix \ref{benchmark-dataset-similarity-appendix}.

 A higher benchmark-dataset similarity score is correlated with stronger performance on that benchmark for routers trained using the corresponding dataset, as shown in Section \ref{results}.
-Dataset augmentation, be it using golden-labeled datasets or LLM-judge-labeled datasets, shifts the overall distribution of the preference data to be more in line with the benchmarks and increases the benchmark-dataset similarity score, which translates into performance improvements.
-This similarity score is also useful for understanding the relative performance of routers across different benchmarks: on the Arena dataset, the similarity score between MT bench and all datasets is noticeably greater than other benchmarks, which we believe explains the relatively stronger router performance on MT Bench as compared to GSM8K and MMLU.
-Benchmark-dataset similarity scores are a promising direction to systematically improve router performance in real-world use cases given knowledge about the query distribution.
+Dataset augmentation, be it using golden-labeled or LLM-judge-labeled datasets, shifts the overall distribution of the preference data to be more in line with the benchmarks and increases the benchmark-dataset similarity score, which translates into improved performance.
+This similarity score is also useful for understanding the relative performance of routers across different benchmarks: on $\Darena$, the similarity score between MT Bench and all datasets is noticeably greater than other benchmarks, which we believe explains the relatively stronger router performance on MT Bench as compared to GSM8K and MMLU.
+Benchmark-dataset similarity scores are a promising direction for systematically improving router performance in real-world use cases, given knowledge about the query distribution.